srmbackisdeveloper/FIFA-footballers-articles/README.md

 - 'migrations' is for saving changes you make to models (database). // It is recommended to not to change the database after you created it.

+## Database
+DBMS: SQLite
+The database file is attached as 'db.sqlite3'.

 ## Clarification
 The attached screenshots 'mainpage_screenshot.JPG' and 'database_screenshot.JPG' might be helpful to slightly look through the project.